jlvallelonga/BroLCD-Library/README.md

 BroLCD-Library
 ==============

-arduino library for the 2x16 SPI character LCD from a MFC-5860CN Brother printer
+Arduino library for the 2x16 SPI character LCD from a MFC-5860CN Brother printer

-download a zip file [here] (http://justpushbuttons.com/downloads/BroLCD.zip)

-more info about the LCD at [justpushbuttons.com] (http://justpushbuttons.com/blog/?p=263)
+More info about the LCD at [justpushbuttons.com] (https://justpushbuttons.com/2012-05-19/salvaging-a-brother-printers-lcd)

-library documentation in BroLCD/BroLCD.cpp
+See code comments for documentation BroLCD/BroLCD.cpp